 There are so many ways to serve halloumi.
 Here are a few ideas…

 With baguette: Serve the grilled cheese on toasted baguette slices and top with additional ingredients.
-Some of my favorite combinations are tomato, basil and balsamic glaze (like a mock caprese salad), honey and strawberries and roasted peppers with pesto.
+Some of my favorite combinations are tomato, basil and balsamic glaze (like a mock caprese salad) and strawberries and roasted peppers with pesto.
+Grilled halloumi with honey is a revelation!

 Meze platter: Meze (or mezze) is made up of a variety of small plates that can include hummus, babaganoush, roasted peppers, roasted garlic, olives and halloumi cheese.